 The U.S. Small Business Administration (SBA) has an Office of Veterans Business Development and provides many services to veterans including assistance starting small businesses and procuring government contracts.
 You can reach the main office of the SBA at 202-205-6773.
 There is also a special staff person for veterans in each state office.
 Locate the Veterans Business Development Officers in your state on the SBA website.

 The SBA also has regional Veterans Business Outreach Centers that provide training, counseling, help with business plans and mentoring.
 Their services are geared toward the needs of disabled veterans starting their own businesses.
-Locate a center in your region.

 The Department of Veterans Affairs (VA) also has services to assist veterans with small businesses.
 These services are provided by the VA Center for Veterans Enterprise.